-Classes offered for Eliot Summer Academy are designed to be review, enrichment or replacement oriented.
+Classes offered through Eliot Summer Academy are designed to be review, enrichment or replacement oriented.
 Review courses help students transition between coursework levels, allow them to redo work, catch up or make up a course.
 Enrichment courses offer something new and may help students prepare for the next school year.
 Replacement courses are offered for MICDS credit and help students open up their schedule for other options or electives during the academic year.

-- ENGLISH (Rising 9th and 10th Grade) Reading Strategies for the Writing ProcessUnderstanding the purpose and the learning objective of reading assignments and writing tasks becomes more challenging at the secondary school level.
-However, applying the correct strategies ensure that students are actively engaged in the assigned texts and are pursuing meaningful insights in their responses.
-In this workshop, students will develop their skills in literary analysis and writing through practice activities and a multimedia project that simulate the experience of an English classroom at the upper school level.
-We will work on identifying strong evidence while reading a text to support paragraph arguments, as well as build a personal “tool kit” of strategies for analyzing literary devices, brainstorming for writing assignments, participating in discussions, and preparing for feedback sessions with teachers.
-Moving on to the next level doesn’t need to be a mystery or a struggle; let’s work together to be prepared.
-Please note that this class meets Monday, Wednesday, and Friday for student reflection on our work in class.
+Understanding the purpose and the learning objective of reading assignments and writing tasks becomes more challenging at the secondary school level.
+However, applying the correct strategies ensures that students are actively engaged in the assigned texts and are pursuing meaningful insights in their responses.
+In this workshop, students will develop their skills in literary analysis and writing through practice activities with the summer reading in an effort to simulate the experience of an English classroom at the upper school level.
+We will work on identifying strong evidence while reading a text to support paragraph arguments, as well as build a personal “tool kit” of strategies for analyzing literary devices, brainstorming for writing assignments, participating in discussions and preparing for feedback sessions with teachers.
+Moving on to the next level doesn’t need to be a mystery or a struggle; let’s work together to be prepared

 - MATH (Rising 9th Grade) Foundations for Applied Integrated Math 1

 Integrated mathematics requires a strong foundation in the algebra and geometry concepts introduced in 8th grade.
 This course will provide a review of important math topics to help students build the necessary understanding to find success in Applied Integrated Mathematics 1 or Integrated Mathematics 1.
 Using an individualized approach, students will improve their algebra skills while exploring meaningful problems that require knowledge of many math concepts.
-The course will also help build problem solving techniques in preparation for the type of work required in the 9th grade courses.
+The course will also help build problem-solving techniques in preparation for the type of work required in the 9th grade courses.